justsaumit/opencv-face-recognition-rpi4/README.md

 ```yaml
 lsmod | grep 8188eu
 ```
+# Challenges faced
 ## Installing OpenCV on Raspberry Pi
-We initially tried installing opencv package using pip on our device and it worked, however doing the same on Raspberry Pi didn't work out because there were no pre-built binaries and in order to compile the wheel it would take alot of time and then give errors.
+We initially tried installing opencv package using pip on our Laptop(x86_64 cpu architecture) and it worked, however doing the same on Raspberry Pi didn't work out because there were no pre-built binaries(for ARM) and in order to compile the wheel it would take alot of time and after waiting for couple of hours we would be met with a build error.
-We tried to resolve the errors and then waited alot more time for it to end compiling however we would face the same error regharding the wheel.
+We tried to resolve the errors and then waited more time for it to be done with compiling however we would face the same error regarding the wheel.
-So we tried another approach reading a Raspberry Pi forum, to use the 64bit Raspberry Pi OS than using the 32-bit variant.
+So after some research, reading a Raspberry Pi forum we found another approach, that is to use the 64-bit version of Raspberry Pi OS than using the 32-bit variant.
-Which also eliminated the step of updating mirror.
+This also eliminated the step of updating mirror.